 User Pass Authentication: Enable;

-Note: If there are no Username and Password fields, please enter the remaining fields and proceed to step 3.1.
+Note: If there are no Username and Password fields, fill in the other fields as specified in this tutorial and proceed to step 3.1.

 Advanced Options = Enable (this will enable additional options);